 Bryan Kohm practices intellectual property litigation, with a focus on representing high technology and life science companies in patent infringement and trade secret misappropriation disputes.
 Bryan has experience in a wide variety of venues throughout the country, including federal and state courts, the International Trade Commission, and the Court of Appeals for the Federal Circuit.

 Bryan has been recognized as a "Rising Star" in the area of IP Litigation by Northern California Super Lawyers in 2013 and 2014.
-He was recently appointed co-chair of the ABA’s Committee on Intellectual Property Litigation.
+He also serves as co-chair of the American Bar Association’s Committee on Intellectual Property Litigation.

 His representative matters include: